 - The Social Security Administration does not “suspend” Social Security numbers.

 We analyzed call complaints logged on a free reverse phone lookup tool owned and operated by BeenVerified from Jan.
-1, 2016, through June 30, 2019.
-The number of complaints we examined totaled 213,106 [from 2016: 59,080; from 2017: 72,233; from 2018: 52,824; and from the first half of 2019: 28,969].
-The scam topic percentages are based on the total number of complaints with categorizable comments (26,201 or 12.3% of all complaints).
-Data from the Federal Trade Commission was also used in this report.
+1, 2016, through Jan.
+31, 2020.
+The total number of complaints examined was 240,303 [2016 totals: 59,080; 2017: 72,233; 2018: 52,824; 2019: 49,512; January 2020, 6,654].
+Scam topic percentages are based on the total numbers of complaints with categorizable comments (32,206 or 13% of all complaints).

 BeenVerified’s mission is to help people discover, understand and use public data in their everyday lives.
-BeenVerified and our associated websites curate dozens of public data sources and proprietary datasets to give people easy and affordable access to billions of public records.
+BeenVerified and our associated websites curate dozens of public data sources and proprietary data sets to give people easy and affordable access to billions of public records.